shekharjsr/claude/README.md

 Running workloads across AWS and Azure means dealing with two different billing models, two different monitoring stacks, and zero unified visibility into carbon footprint.
 Most cloud cost tools treat emissions as a reporting checkbox — a number that appears somewhere in a dashboard but doesn't connect to any actual decision.

-That gap is what this project addresses.
+That gap is what PSS 2.0 addresses.
 When a workload is running in a high-carbon region during peak grid hours, the platform identifies it and generates a specific recommendation: which region to shift to, what the estimated emission saving looks like, and what the latency or cost trade-offs are.
 The output is readable by both an infrastructure engineer and a sustainability officer.

 ---

 ## How it works

-The platform sits as a layer across both clouds.
+PSS 2.0 sits as a layer across both clouds.
 It ingests:

 - Energy consumption metrics per instance/service (AWS CloudWatch, Azure Monitor)
 - Regional carbon intensity data (live grid feeds, updated hourly)